Convert Switched Outlet To Hot

 Even with the circuit breaker turned off and the wires checked for no power, you should still treat each wire as if it were hot.
 Tape the bare ends of each wire with electrical tape and wear work gloves when handling them.

 Go to the outlet and remove the white wire from the group of LINE (Hot) wires.
 Connect that white wire to the other white neutral wires in the outlet box.
-You can do this directly on the outlet or by splicing them all together and adding a pigtail.
+You can do this directly on the outlet or by splicing them together and adding a pigtail.

 Push a small nail, paperclip, or tiny screwdriver into the slots on the back of the receptacle outlet to free the wires if they are not looped around the screws.